algarviz/algarviz/README.md

 Born in Madrid, Spain.
 I'm Computer Engineer with a big focus on System Administration, Security Hardening and Back-End Development.

 I'm also a massive enthusiastic of self hosting and containerization.
 That's why my goal is to build a massive self-hosting open source documentation here in GitHub.
-Hope I finish this before the century ends :)
+Hope I finish this before the century ends lol.

 ***